Healthy Homes Assessment Havelock North Central

 Havelock North Central Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Havelock North Central and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory throughout Havelock North Central and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records that prove the compliance with each Healthy Homes Standards that apply or will be applied to your rental home.
+• Property managers and landlords have to keep records of their compliance with all Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 From July 1st 2023